Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Results: spectroscopy

 \subsection{Determination of the mean and the rms spectra}

 We determined the mean and the rms spectrum for HE 0435-4312 as we did before for quasar HE 0413-4031 \citep{2020ApJ...896..146Z}.
 Due to the particularly low signal to noise ratio ($\sim 7.5$) shown by the spectrum no. 19, which is clearly an outlier in the light curve (Fig.~\ref{fig:zestaw1}), we do not consider it for the estimation of the mean and rms spectra.
+We followed the methodology for constructing the mean and the rms spectra as outlined in \citet{2004ApJ...613..682P}.
+In particular, we formed the mean spectrum (without spectrum no. 19) using

+where $F_i(\lambda)$ is the $i$th spectrum out of total $N$ spectra in the measured database.
+Subsequently, the rms spectrum, initially taking into account all spectral components (MgII line$+$continuum$+$FeII pseudocontinuum), was constructed using

+The constructed mean and the rms spectrum is shown in Fig.~\ref{fig:zestaw2} (black solid lines) in the upper and the upper middle panel, respectively.
 The quasar is not strongly variable, so the normalization of the rms is very low, and the spectrum is noisy, with visible effects of occasional imperfect sky subtraction.
-However, the overall quality of the rms spectrum is still suitable for analysis.
+However, the overall quality of the rms spectrum is still suitable for the analysis.
 In both the mean and the rms spectra, the MgII line modelling required two kinematic components, since line asymmetry is clearly visible.
-The result is shown in Figure~\ref{fig:zestaw2}.
-For the fitting, we finally used the redshift as determined by \citet{sredzinska2017}, but with slightly modified FeII template (for a detailed discussion, see Appendix~\ref{sect:redshift}).
+The result is shown in Figure~\ref{fig:zestaw2} with spectral components depicted with different colored lines described in the figure caption.
+For the fitting, we finally used the redshift as determined by \citet{sredzinska2017}, but with a slightly modified FeII template based on the d11 template of \citet{bruhweiler2008}.
+We also compared and analysed other FeII templates based on the updated CLOUDY model \citep{ferland2017} as well as the six-transition model by \citet{kovacevic15} and \citet{2019MNRAS.484.3180P}.
+For a detailed discussion of different FeII templates, in total eight set-ups with different redshifts as well as Lorentzian or Gaussian line component profiles, see Appendix~\ref{sect:redshift}.